 Have you lost a loved one due to someone else’s negligence?
 Money cannot bring back your loved one or minimize the pain you are feeling, but it can alleviate your family’s financial burden and help you achieve some sense of justice.

 Catania & Catania, P.A. has represented family members in wrongful death cases in Tampa, FL, for more than 28 years.
-Contact our law firm today at (813) 222-8545 for a free consultation with a Tampa wrongful death lawyer to discuss what we can do to help you.
+Call us today at (813) 222-8545 or contact our law office online for a free consultation with a Tampa wrongful death lawyer to discuss what we can do to help you.

 How Catania & Catania, P.A.
 Can Help You After the Wrongful Death of a Loved One